Scientific Understanding of Consciousness

 Long-term depression (LTD)

-long-lasting decrease in synaptic transmission; a permanent decrement in synaptic efficacy, resulting from lack of coincident presynaptic activation and generation of postsynaptic action potential.
-(Eichenbaum, 346)
+Long-lasting decrease in synaptic transmission; a permanent decrement in synaptic efficacy, resulting from lack of coincident presynaptic activation and generation of postsynaptic action potential.
+(Eichenbaum; Neuroscience of Memory, 346)

 Long-term memory